Stamp Duty Calculator For Residential Buy to Let Property

-We have found mistakes by conveyance solicitors when they perform Stamp-Duty calculations for our clients.
+Here at Optimise, we have often found mistakes by conveyance solicitors when they perform stamp-duty calculations for our clients.
 Errors in SDLT could cost you tens of thousands of pounds, which could have been avoided if the calculations were checked first with the conveyance solicitor.
-Calculate the Stamp Duty yourself and then compare it against the identified by the conveyance solicitor.
+Calculate the stamp duty yourself and then compare it against the identified by the conveyance solicitor.
 Do not be afraid to ask the conveyance solicitor how they have calculated SDLT for you.

 There are many ways to minimise this.
 One of the ways to reduce SDLT is to purchase mixed-use properties such as a flat above a shop.
-This particular transaction is referred to as mixed-use properties, and the Stamp Duty is based on non-residential rates rather than residential, which is cheaper.
+This transaction is referred to as mixed-use property, and the stamp duty is based on non-residential rates rather than residential, which is cheaper.

 Another way to reduce SDLT is to buy multiple properties from the same seller.
 An SDLT tax relief called Multi-Dwellings-Relief (MDR) allows you to take the average property values.
 This could mean you pay lower Stamp-Duty-Land-Tax rates, reducing your liability when purchasing a buy-to-let property investment.

-It is possible to reclaim Stamp Duty if you pay more SDLT than you should have.
+It is possible to reclaim stamp duty if you paid more than you should have.
 This overpayment may have been caused by the conveyance solicitor incorrectly calculating and paying it to HMRC within 14 days of the buy-to-let purchase.
 It is possible to reclaim overpaid SDLT, and we are on hand to help you.

-It is important to speak with our property accountants when you want to understand more about the SDLT reliefs above, as our calculator is not sophisticated enough to consider all matters.
+It is important to speak with our property accountants when you want to understand more about stamp duty tax, as our calculator may not suit your individual situation.

 How to guide - UK HMRC Stamp Duty: A Stamp Duty Calculator for landlords buying Buy-to-Let Property.
 Free tax calculation tool for you to calculate SDLT.
 HMRC Stamp Duty Land Tax (SDLT) is a tax that you pay when you purchase a home, a second home or a buy-to-let residential property in your name or a limited company.
 People need to be aware the Stamp Duty is paid to HMRC via the conveyance solicitors within 14 days on a SDLT1 form.
 There are different rates of stamp duty that is paid plus a 2% foreign surcharge for foreign investors and a 3% high rate for second properties.
 Stamp duty may be overpaid to HMRC due to errors from solicitors.
 These overpayments may be reclaimed from HMRC.
 The reason for the overpayment is because you may have purchased a dilapidated property, a mixed-use property where multiple dwellings relief may have been claimed (MDR).
 A SDLT refund may be obtained from HMRC within 24 months.
 The calculation of stamp duty is made easy with our online tool